Edictum

 Before Hooks

-Before hooks run before preconditions in the pipeline.
-They receive a ToolEnvelope and must return a HookDecision.
+Before hooks receive a ToolCall and return a HookDecision.

 allowed_tools = {"read_file", "list_dir", "search"}